PR. R. ABELANET - CNRI / SCIENCE PHOTO LIBRARY PR. R. ABELANET - CNRI / SCIENCE PHOTO LIBRARY

-Temporal arteritis, light micrograph of a section of an affected vessel.
-Temporal arteritis (Horton's disease) is a condition in which medium and large arteries, usually in the head and neck, become inflammed.
-The condition is one of the most common types of vasculitis, which is the general term for the inflammation of arteries and veins.
-The most serious complication of temporal ateritis is permanent blindness, though this can be prevented by prompt treatment with corticosteroids.
-The cause of the condition is unknown.
-It is believed to be due in part to a faulty immune response.
-The disorder has been linked to severe infections and the use of high doses of antibiotics.
-Inflammatory cell infiltrate includes macrophages, lymphocytes, plasma cells and often giant cells.
-The lumen is severely narrowed.
-Magnification: x 80 when printed at 10 centimetres wide.
-Human tissue.
+Temporal arteritis.
+Light micrograph of a section through an artery affected by temporal arteritis.
+Temporal arteritis (Horton's disease) is a condition in which medium and large arteries, usually in the head and neck, become inflamed.
+The condition is one of the most common types of vasculitis (inflammation of arteries and veins).
+The most serious complication of temporal arteritis is permanent blindness, though this can be prevented by prompt treatment with corticosteroids.
+The cause is unknown but it is believed to be due in part to a faulty immune response and has been linked to severe infections and the use of high doses of antibiotics.

 Model release not required.
 Property release not required.